Charlie Manuel: Japanese baseball

 Manuel's baseball career took off when he left the United States to play in Japan.
 Wildly popular for his tenacious style of play and his power-hitting abilities, Manuel was dubbed "Aka-Oni" (The Red Devil) by fans and teammates.
+He was also nicknamed "Uncle Chuck", most likely in reference to some of his Topps cards.

 In 1977, he hit .316/.403/.690 (2nd in the league) with 42 home runs (3rd) and 97 runs batted in (5th), helping the Central League's Yakult Swallows reach second place for the first time in franchise history.
 In 1978, he hit .312/.372/.596 with 39 homers (3rd in the league) and 103 RBIs (5th), powering the Swallows to their first pennant and the Japan Championship Series.

 Playing for the Pacific League's Kintetsu Buffaloes, Manuel hit 25 home runs in the first eight weeks of the 1979 season.
-He was on pace to break the Japanese record of 16 home runs in a month.
-At a game against the Lotte Orions on June 19, 1979, he was beaned by a pitch from Soroku Yagisawa, effectively stopping Manuel from breaking that record.
+In a game against the Lotte Orions on June 19, 1979, he was hit by a pitch from Soroku Yagisawa.
 The pitch broke Manuel's jaw in six places.
 He was wearing a dental bridge, as a result of an earlier accident in the minor leagues.
 There was nothing for doctors to wire together, so they inserted three metal plates in his head and removed nerves from his face.
 Manuel was discharged from the hospital after six weeks and immediately began playing again, against the advice of doctors and worried family.
 The Buffaloes were struggling to stay in the Pacific League lead and had never won a pennant.
 To protect his jaw, Manuel wore a helmet equipped with a football facemask.
 He wore the helmet for the first few games but stopped using it because it obscured his vision at the plate.
 He finished the 1979 season with 37 home runs to win the home run title.
 He led Kintetsu to its first pennant win.
 He was voted the Most Valuable Player, the first American to receive the honor since 1964, hitting .324/.434 (2nd in the league)/.712 (leading the league) with 65 walks (2nd), 37 home runs (leading the league) and 94 RBIs (5th).